 I learned a long time ago that the most enjoyable cook is one for which I am prepared.
 Once you’ve reviewed the recipe and gathered all the ingredients and tools, its time to cook.
 So have a beer while you read the recipe in detail again before you start.
 Prepare all your ingredients at the same time, don’t wait to chop the celery while the onions are browning.
 Get the ingredients out: peel, chop, cut, measure, slice and grate what you will need.
-Everything should go in its own bowl or measuring cup, but its alright to put ingredients that you know will go in together in the same bowl.
+Everything should go in its own bowl or measuring cup but it’s alright to put ingredients that you know will go in together in the same bowl.
 Combine all your herbs and spices together in a small bowl as long as you add them at the same time.
 It’s not unusual to add some spices separately, so you’ll want to keep them organized as such.
-Before you start, take out and arrange all the pots and pans that you will be using so that they are ready when you need them and don’t forget to preheat the oven if you need to.
+Part of that preparation is to take out and arrange all the pots and pans that you will be using so that they are ready when you need them and don’t forget to preheat the oven if you need to.

 I’ve been following this proactive approach for a long time…way before I found out there is a name for it.
-It’s call “mise en place”, which is a French culinary term that means everything in its place.
+It’s called “mise en place”, which is a French culinary term that means everything in its place.
 You know its cool when there is a French culinary term for what you are doing.
 To its greatest extent, mise en place is not unlike the quality control practices common in manufacturing a few decades ago, although I’m sure mise en place predates the TQM movement by many, many years.
-Planning and preparing to succeed, mise en place, in its purest sense, even gets into ways to shop, ways to organize the food preparation area, the practice of cleaning up the food preparation area and how you organize the ingredients to make your cooking even more efficient.
+Planning and preparing to succeed, mise en place, in its purest sense, even gets into ways to shop, ways to organize the food preparation area, the practice of cleaning up the food preparation area and how to organize the ingredients to make your cooking even more efficient.
 It’s fun when you are assembling the dish instead of fumbling through the process.
-You can concentrate on building a great dish with no angst.
+You can concentrate on building a great dish, layer by layer, with no angst.

 Like everything else, its a process…mostly a learning process.
 So first things first, and that means that First…you have a beer.